"APA style" is the citation style guide used in health and social sciences.

 the in-text citation:

-Webpages and website documents are now treated as stand-alone documents, which means that those titles are in italics and website names appear in normal typeface.
+Webpages and website documents are treated as stand-alone documents, which means that webpage titles are in italics and website names appear in normal typeface (this is the opposite from citing journal, magazine, or newspaper articles).

 Goodman, B. (2020, January 17).
 Could your Fitbit help detect the flu?
 WebMD. https://www.webmd.com/cold-and-flu/news/20200117/could-your-fitbit-help-detect-the-flu

-In addition to consulting with TCC Research Librarians and the Writing and Tutoring Center, my student success plan will include bookmarking and using the Purdue OWL (https://owl.purdue.edu/owl/purdue_owl.html) which is a valuable resource for writing and research help and for citation support.
+In addition to consulting with TCC Research Librarians and the Writing and Tutoring Center, my student success plan will include bookmarking and using the Purdue OWL (linked below) which is a valuable resource for writing and research help and for citation support.

-(If you are referring to a single page from a Website, or a document you retrieved from a Website, cite as you would any article, both in-text, and as an entry in your References page.)
+If you are referring to a single page from a website, or a document you retrieved from a website, see the tab for citing a webpage or web document.

-General summary for electronic (non-print) sources and the inclusion of retrieval information (DOIs and URLs):
+General summary for electronic (non-print) sources and the inclusion of retrieval information in References citations:

 References page citations for books used to include the publisher's location (a city, and perhaps state as well).
 APA no longer requires the publisher's location.
 This applies to both print books and e-books.